UzayAnil/marioCocos2d-JS/README.md

 - We can have just one `Tileset` in tiled map editor.
 This is because cocos2d limit you to have just one `Tileset` in tmx files.
 - First commit or pull can take several time depending on your internet connection speed.

+###Tiles
+If your going to use photoshop to edit your tiles, please use RGB/16 as Image Mode and Saved for web as PNG-8 file format.
+I was looking an error in tile redering just for that, it tooks me  hours; from lastest commit until now :/.